Showing posts with label Ernest Borgnine. Show all posts

 Coded and Fabulous

 James Martin--the real hero of the film due to his being the one who comes up with the idea to climb to the hull--is gay.
 No one can tell me otherwise.
-And the 50-something bachelor haberdasher might have actually said so, had Belle, the Hasidic Heteronormative Buttinsky ("It comes from caring"), not interjected that "What you need is a pretty wife" business.
+And the 50-something bachelor haberdasher might have actually said so, had Belle, the Hasidic Heteronormative Buttinsky ("It comes from caring"), not interjected that "What you need is a pretty wife" business in front of a table full of guests.
 In any event, it's not likely anyone bought his "I'm too busy" line anyway.
-Mr. Martin's character was out and proud in the 2006 Poseidon remake, but the movie was so lousy no one cared.
+Mr. Martin's character was happily out and proud in the 2006 Poseidon remake, but the movie itself was so lousy no one cared.

 Damsel in Distress

-My real-life experience has been that in moments of crisis, most men & women act more like Nonnie than Rev. Scott, but that doesn't stop this fraidy-cat, easy-listening songbird from being a bit of a pill.
+My real-life experience has been that in moments of crisis, most men & women act more like Nonnie than Rev. Scott.
+But that doesn't mean her fraidy-cat, easy-listening songbird character isn't still something of a pill.
 She's genuinely sweet, though, and as one of cinema's most high-profile fag hags (you didn't honestly think she and middle-aged Mr. Martin became a post-rescue romance, did you?), I like to imagine Nonnie and Mr. Martin became friends: she tagging along on his visits to The Mine Shaft or meeting up for Sunday brunches in the Village

 Although I don't ever recall a brother actually calling his sister "Sis" instead of her given name in real life, I suppose it was important for the film to establish lovesick Susan and "all boy" Robin (so much the kid stereotype I expected him to say "Jeepers!") as siblings instead of some kind of Susan Anton/Dudley Moore couple.